 Geoff Robinson Photography/Shutterstock

 The royal family always enters a room in the order of precedence.
-Now that Meghan is a royal she will have to wait until after Harry to enter a room.
+Meghan will have to wait until after Harry to enter a room.
 The order is Queen Elizabeth II, the Duke of Edinburgh (Prince Philip, Her Majesty’s husband), the Prince of Wales and the Duchess of Cornwall (Prince Charles and his wife, Camilla), the Duke and Duchess of Cambridge (Prince William and Kate Middleton), and then the Duke and Duchess of Sussex (Prince Harry and Meghan Markle).

 As a member of the royal family, Meghan Markle has to take a neutral stance when it comes to politics—that means no voting.
 All members of the royal family are allowed to vote, but it is a tradition that they abstain.
-Next, read the words you will never, ever hear the royal family say.
+Yes, being a royal comes with privileges and restrictions, like these words you will never, ever hear the royal family say.